seantis/kantonzugpdf/README.rst

 Create a subclass of ReportZug and provide the populate method.
 To generate the PDF, call build.

+SVG
+---
+This package uses svglib which does not run properly with Python 3.
+To use SVG files with Python 2, install the svglib package.
+To use this package with Python 3, make sure get_logo of your report return None.

 Run the Tests
 -------------